Fortesa Orana

 Fortesa Q. Orana (born 19 October 1996) is a Kosovan karateka who fights in the +58kg division.
+She won bronze at the Karate World Championships in 2023 and silver at the Mediterranean Karate Championships in 2024.

 Biography

 Orana was born on 19 October 1996 in Gjilan, Kosovo, and is a member of the Elite Karate club in Gjilan.
 She entered her first karate tournament when she was aged 7.
 Orana has worked as a model and as a sports television presenter.

 As a junior fighter, Orana fought in the -68kg division.
 As a junior, Orana won gold medals at the Ozawa Cup and a bronze medal in the Junior International Open.

 After graduating to senior level, in 2017, Orana won silver at the "Grand Prix Croatia" Karate tournament.
 The following year, she won a gold medal at the Balkan Senior Championships in Istanbul, Turkey, defeating Serbian karateka Andriana VIkovac in the final fight.
 She competed at the 2018 Mediterranean Games in Tarragona, Spain, and was defeated in the first round by Greek karateka Eleni Chatziliadou.

-In 2019, Orana came fifth at the 2019 European Karate Championships in Guadalajara, Spain.
+In 2019, Orana came fifth at the 2019 European Karate Championships in Guadalajara, Spain, after being beaten 2–1 to by Finnish karateka Titta Keinanen.
 In preparation for the 2020 Summer Olympics in Tokyo, Japan, Orana was funded by the Kosovo Olympic Committee to train at an international training camp run by Azerbaijani coach Denys Morozov and held in Dubai, United Arab Emirates.

 In 2021, Orana competed at the 2021 European Karate Championships in Poreč, Croatia, winning her group in the +68 kg category.
-In the group she beat Simona Simovska from North Macedonia, Nancy Garcia from France and Titta Keinanen of Finland, who was then ranked eighth in the world rankings.
+In the group she beat Simona Simovska from North Macedonia, Nancy Garcia from France and Keinanen of Finland, who was then ranked eighth in the world rankings.
 She was beaten by Bulgarian karateka Aleksandra Stubleva in the semi-final fight for a place in the gold medal match, then fought in the bronze medal fight.